 Learn the Art of Connecticut Maple Syrup-Making

-While Vermont gets all the press for its maple syrup (and Quebec produces the most), plenty of other states produce their own.
+While Vermont gets all the press for its maple syrup (and Quebec produces the most), plenty of other states produce it too.

 Indoor Winter Activities in Connecticut

 Winter in New England is like summer in the South.

-You spend most of your time indoors, and only go out for a fun activity or two.
+You spend most of your time indoors and only go out for a fun activity or two.
 While staying inside can be fun, it can also result in the classic case of cabin fever.

-Plenty of the museums in Greenwich, Connecticut, and nearby are open and ready to keep you occupied while the snow falls outside.
+Plenty of the museums in Connecticut, and nearby are open and ready to keep you occupied while the snow falls outside.

 The two closest to downtown Greenwich are the Bruce Museum, known for its art and natural history exhibitions, and the Greenwich Historical Society, which highlights the town’s history.